-Leslie is a member of Oil Painters of America, California Art Club, American Women Artists, Women Artists of the West, and Artists For Conservation.
+She is a member of Oil Painters of America, Women Artists of the West, and American Women Artists, and the California Art Club, and Artists For Conservation.